carpentries/carpentries.org/content/posts/2026/04/become-a-carpentries-partner.md

 ## What a Carpentries Partnership Provides

-The Carpentries Partnership Program is designed to help organisations grow sustainable training capacity while connecting to a global community of educators and researchers.
+The Carpentries Partnership program is designed to help organisations grow sustainable training capacity while connecting to a global community of educators and researchers.

 Partnerships can include combinations of: